arnavpandharipande/Practical-3/README.md

 * There are **no unnecessary transitive dependencies** → 3NF.
 * Department information is separated into its own table instead of repeatedly storing `dept_name` in Student, Course, and Faculty.
 * Enrollment handles the **many-to-many relationship between Student and Course**.

-**Exam-style answer:**

-> The given College Management Database is in **3NF**.
-All relations satisfy 1NF and 2NF, and there are no transitive dependencies among non-key attributes.
-Primary keys uniquely identify records, while foreign keys maintain relationships between the tables.